phamtrisi/airapi/README.md

 - **failureCallback**(error, response)

 ##License
 What license?
+I'd be happy if it doesn't get struck down.
-This is probably gonna be struck down by Airbnb soon :"( Use at your own risk.
+Use at your own risk.
 You've been warned.